top of page

 A: A number of guidelines and standards exist that touch on elements of salutogenic design.
 The WELL Building Standard is the most holistic.
 For design professionals and building owners: LEED is to Sustainable design what WELL is to Salutogenic design (they are both administered by GBCI, with a variety of crosswalks available).

-A: Sustainable design looks at how a building impacts its outside, surrounding environment.
+A: They are indirectly, positively related: both approaches to improve how we design, just from different directional perspectives.
+Sustainable design looks at how a building impacts its outside, surrounding environment.
 Salutogenic design looks at how a building impacts its interior environment -- its building occupants.
-One looks outwards, the other looks inwards, but both strive to create healthy spaces.
+One focuses outwards, the other focuses inwards, but they both strive to create healthy spaces.

 Q: WHERE CAN I LEARN MORE?